-With this post, I take a closer look at the Training Within Industry's Job Instruction course this I introduced in the post "The Origins of Lean Are Not All Japanese."
+With this post, I take a closer look at the Training Within Industry's Job Instruction course that I introduced in the post "The Origins of Lean Are Not All Japanese."
 One of the reasons, from a systems viewpoint, staff may not be performing well is inadequate training.

 Job Instruction (JI) course